khanyezi/Business-plan/Khanyezi.md

 * Immutable audit trail: single source of truth that participants can use
 * Ability to track and manage payment records

-We will also link the students and the investors together, which is usually not the case.
+We link the students and the investors together, which is usually not the case.
 We will create liquid loans and attract multiple investors, which will make the raising of the funds easier.

 ## Pricing our product or service
 We will be a non-profit company, in order to assure that students get the best possible rates.
 However, we will have to price in any salaries, development costs and other expenses.
 It will be our aim to keep this as low as possible and we will be able to do this using blockchain technology.
 We will also allow for transparency in the fee structure.
 This will allow the students and investors to see where the fees are being used and that they are not being wasted.
 Students will be charged a small administration cost to cover the Gas for running the repayments smart contract.
 And investors will be charged a fee for Khanyezi to service the loans.